hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Operations</summary>

 - ![EC2 State Diagram](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/instance_lifecycle.png)
 - EBS backed-instance **Pending**:
 	- A new instance is launched in a host within the selected AZ (Subnet)
 	- EBS and/or Instance store volumes are created and attached to the instance
 	- A default ENI (eth0) is attached to the instance:
 		- A private IP within the EC2 subnet IP range is created
 		- A private DSN name is associated with the instance
 	- A public IP is created and mapped to the instance eth0, if applicable (a public subnet + public IP sitting is enabled)
 	- Bootstrap script is run
 - EBS backed-instance **Stopping**:
 	- It performs a normal shutdown and transition to a stopped state
 	- All EBS volumes are kept
 	- All Instance store volumes are detached from the instance (their data is lost)
 	- Plaintext DEK is discarded from EC2 Host hardware, if applicable
 	- Private DNS, IPv4 & IPv6 are unchanged
 	- Public DNS, IPv4 & IPv6 are released from the instance, if applicable (in case of public Subnet)
 	- Charges related to the instance (instance and instance store volumes) is suspended
 	- Charge related to EBS storage remains
 - EBS backed-instance **Stopped**:
 	- Attach/detach EBS volumes
 	- Create an AMI
 	- Create a Snapshot
 	- Scale down/up: Change the kernel, ram disk, instance type
 - EBS backed-instance **Starting** (from stopped):
 	- An instance is launched in a new the host and in the intial AZ
 	- EBS volumes are attached to the new instance
 	- Encrypted EBS volumes DEK is decrypted by KMS, if applicable
 	- The plaintext DEK is stored in EC2 host hardware, if applicable
 	- Bootstrap script is run?
 	- Instance store volumes are back to their initial states when the instance was 1st started (or impacted by bootstrapping)
 	- Private DNS, IPv4 & IPv6 are unchanged
-	- New Public DNS, IPv4 & IPv6  are attached to the instance, if applicable (in case of public Subnet).
+	- New Public DNS, IPv4 & IPv6 are attached to the instance, if applicable (in case of public Subnet)
  - EBS backed-instance **Rebooted**:
 	- The EC2's plaintext DEK is discarded
 	- "Starting" action are run?
  - EBS backed-instance **Terminating**:
 	- Private IPv4 & IPv6 are released from the instance
 	- Public IPv4 & IPv6 are released from the instance
 - [For more details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-lifecycle.html)